xrabert/collaboration-platform/README.md

 # collaboration-platform
-A protoype of collaboration platform developing for Guotai Junan Securities
+A protoype of collaboration platform developing for Guotai Junan Securities.